valeriecasey/ai-soap-notes-mvp/README.md

 │   │   └── db_setup.py        # Database setup and connection logic
 │   └── requirements.txt       # Python dependencies for the backend
 ├── frontend
-│   ├── public
+│   └── index.html             # Main HTML file for the frontend application
-│   │   └── index.html         # Main HTML file for the frontend application (optional, not used in this version) └── README.md                   # Documentation for the project
+└── README.md                   # Documentation for the project
 ```